 JSON exchange data shall comply with RFC8259, "The JavaScript Object Notation (JSON) Data Interchange Format" [2].

-The name "value" will be used to name XML element values and thus may conflict with attributes of the same name.
+The name "value" will be used to designate XML element values and thus may conflict with attributes of the same name.
 The name conflict rule below shall be used to resolve this conflict.
-JSON exchanges shall follow the data models as expressed in XML schemas as interpreted by the rules below.
+JSON exchanges shall follow the data models expressed in XML schemas and interpreted by the rules below.

-Although there are no specific required reserved words the intent is to allow for implementers to utilize JSON-LD so no "@" sign plus key words should be present unless following JSON-LD syntax.
-The link to these key words can be found at https://json-ld.org/spec/FCGS/json-ld/20180607/#syntax-tokens-and-keywords
+Although there are no specific required reserved words, the intent is to allow implementers to utilize JSON-LD; thus no "@" sign plus key words should be present unless following JSON-LD syntax.
+The link to these key words can be found at https://json-ld.org/spec/FCGS/json-ld/20180607/#syntax-tokens-and-keywords.

-Any information for translating from JSON back to XML shall not be contained in the JSON itself.
-For example, "@" or "_" will not appear before attribute names to denote that name was associated with an XML attribute.
-This will allow programmers to view PESC JSON as they would for any application natively using JSON.
-However, translation tools may use metadata gathered by the tool from the XML schema to be used to translate JSON back to XML.
-For example, the JAXB framework keeps information about attributes as Java annotatons so that this is used by JAXB to create attributes in XML from JSON just by matching the property name.
+Any information needed for translating from JSON back to XML shall not be contained in the JSON itself.
+For example, "@" or "_" will not appear before an attribute name to denote that name was associated with an XML attribute.
+This will allow programmers to view PESC JSON as they would any application natively using JSON.
+However, translation tools may use metadata gathered by the tool from the XML schema for translating JSON back to XML.
+For example, the JAXB framework keeps information about attributes as Java annotatons.
+This allows JAXB to use these annotations for creating attributes in XML from JSON, just by matching the property name.

-If a name appears in JSON, the value should always be of the same type (string, number, boolean, object, or array) or the value may be null under defined circumstances (see 3.3.8 Nillable Elements).
+If a name appears in JSON, the value should always be of the same type (string, number, boolean, object, or array), or the value may be null under defined circumstances (see 3.3.8 Nillable Elements).

 If an element is optional, it may be omitted from the JSON.
-This may require existence checking by a receiving program.
+This may require existence checking by a receiving application.

 General Approach

 The basic strategy is that XML elements are generally represented as a name-value pair.
 The XML tag name becomes the JSON property name.
-The value (whether simple or complex) becomes the JSON value.
+The value, whether simple or complex, becomes the JSON value.
 When XML attributes are present, even for simple content, the JSON value part will always be an object.
 Attributes are translated as a property representing simple name-value pairs.When an XML object contains attributes and simple content, a property named ‘value’ will have the value of the tag in the XML.

-Examples: <TAGNAME>TAGVALUE</TAGNAME> => {"TAGNAME": "TAGVALUE"} <TAGNAME someAttr="atrValue">TAGVALUE</TAGNAME> => {"TAGNAME": {"value": "TAGVALUE", "someAttr": "attrValue"}}
+Examples: <TAGNAME>TAGVALUE</TAGNAME> becomes {"TAGNAME": "TAGVALUE"} <TAGNAME someAttr="atrValue">TAGVALUE</TAGNAME> becomes {"TAGNAME": {"value": "TAGVALUE", "someAttr": "attrValue"}}

-To meet our goal of having JSON take the form of customary JSON, some transformations may not work as someone coming from a pure XML world might expect.
+To meet our goal of having JSON take the form of typical/customary JSON, some transformations may not work as someone coming from a pure XML world might expect.
 Consider numbers.
 If one sends a float of 1.00 and is processed somewhere in the middle as a JSON number, what is received should be 1.
 Now in the vast number of use cases this is not a problem.
-From a Computer Science perspective 1.00 equals 1 as both should be parsed into a numeric type before being compared.
-However if you are conveying a science question where significant digits matter, a direction heading where leading zeros should be maintained, or something similar you should ensure your data schema uses a string based type and not a numeric one.
-The astute reader will realize that this problem is nothing new; however, if one chooses to convert XML into JSON, it is much more likely to now occur.
+From a Computer Science perspective , 1.00 equals 1 as both should be parsed into a numeric type before being compared.
+However, if you are conveying a science question where significant digits matter, a directional heading where leading zeros should be maintained, or a similar case, you should ensure your data schema uses a string based type and not a numeric one.
+The astute reader will realize that this problem is nothing new; however, if one chooses to convert XML into JSON, it is much more likely to occur.